snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 ---

 Lately I was doing a lot of "Infrastructure as Code" (IaC) in terraform at work.
-There was one application, which needed a MongoDB in the background.
+There was one application, which needed a MongoDB as the primary database.
 Sadly there is no managed MongoDB service in AWS so far.
 So there were two initial options for me: